Updated: August 30, 2016

 An Operations Manager management group cannot be installed into a root Active Directory domain that has a flat DNS namespace.
 However, you can install the management group into child domains of the root domain.
 For example, you have a root domain that has a DNS name of "Woodgrove".
 Because this root domain has a flat DNS namespace, you cannot install an Operations Manager management group into the Woodgrove domain.
 But, if the Woodgrove domain has a child domain with a DNS name of "National", the fully qualified domain name of the child domain would be national.woodgrove.
 For more information about configuring Windows for domains with single-label DNS names, see Information about configuring Active Directory domains by using single-label DNS names.

 Windows Server Active Directory can operate at different functional levels.
 These levels are distinguished by the version of the Windows Server operating system that is permitted on the domain controllers present in the domain.
-System Center 2012 – Operations Manager requires that the domain functional level be Windows 2000 native, Windows Server 2003 interim, Windows Server 2003, or Windows Server 2008.
-The domain functional level of Windows Server 2008 R2 is also supported (for the SP1 version of System Center 2012 – Operations Manager, Windows Server 2008 R2 SP1 and Windows Server 2012 are supported).
+System Center 2012 – Operations Manager Manager requires that the domain functional level be Windows 2000 native, Windows Server 2003 interim, Windows Server 2003, Windows Server 2008, or Windows Server 2008 R2.
+For the SP1 version of System Center 2012 – Operations Manager, Windows Server 2008 R2 SP1, Windows Server 2012 and Windows Server 2012 R2 are also supported.
 For System Center 2012 – Operations Manager to function properly, you must check the domain functional level and raise it to the appropriate version.
 To do this, see Raise the Domain Functional Level.